-B. Proposed Intervenors Have Concrete Interests in the Litigation.
+B. Proposed Intervenors Have Concrete Interests in the Underlying Litigation.

 Proposed Intervenors have a "sufficient"-i.e., a "significantly protectable"-interest in the litigation.
 Donaldson v.
-United States, 400 U.S. 517, 531 (1971).
-Indeed, Proposed Intervenors offer multiple, independently sufficient interests.
+United States, 400 U.S. 517, 531 (1971).8 To demonstrate a "significantly protectable interest" relating to the subject matter of the action, the intervenor must (1) assert "an interest that is protected under some law," and (2) show that "there is a relationship between its legally protected interest and the plaintiff's claims."
+Kalbers, 22 F.4th at 827 (quotation marks and citation omitted).
+Here, Proposed Intervenors have multiple, independently sufficient interests that support intervention as of right.